 No detectable treatment |

-| Type of Piece |
+| Piece Type |

 Unique piece |

-How turquoise is formed
+How Turquoise is Formed

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.